s5651/content/en/footer/about/index.md

 weight: '1'
 ---

-System administration and web development notes.
+Notes on administration of various DBMS.